SashaaChrr/SashaaChrr/README.md

 Hey. huehuehue.
 Im not really good at eng </3 and why are you still here🤔

 TYSM TYSM FOR READING THIS AND UNDERSTAND GNG ❗❗❗

+—— WANT TO KNOW MORE ABOUT ME OR MY FRIENDS?
+WHISPER/W2I WITH ME ON PT TO KNOW MORE OR ASK!!! (**DO NOT ASK PERSONAL QUESTION LIKE WHERE I LIVE**)